 William Blake married Mabel Beckwith in November of 1912.
 After their marriage, they lived at 414 Beacon with his mother.

 Maria Blake died in May of 1913.
 William and Mabel Blake continued to make 414 Beacon their home.
 They also maintained homes in Franconia, New Hampshire, and in Hingham.

 William Blake died in November of 1934.
 Mabel Blake continued to live at 414 Beacon until her death in November of 1940.

 On June 10, 1941, 414 Beacon was acquired from William Blake’s estate by Mrs. Ellen Maria (Eriksson) Molz, as trustee on her own behalf.
 She was a dressmaker.
 She previously had lived at 638 Beacon.
 Ellen Molz was the estranged wife of Douglas L. Molz, whom she had married in April of 1912 in San Francisco.
 In March of 1947, she filed for divorce in Boston.

 In October of 1941, Nils Carlsten, on behalf of Ellen Molz, filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
 Ellen Molz continued to live at 414 Beacon, and to operate it as a lodging house, until about 1959.

-The property changed hands and in September of 1979 was purchased by John V. O’Neil.
+The property changed hands and on September 25, 1979, was purchased by John V. O’Neil.
 In October of 1979, he filed for (and subsequently received) permission to convert the property from ten apartments into five apartments.

-In June of 1980, John O’Neil converted the property into five condominium units, the 414 Beacon Street Condominium.
+On June 5, 1980, John O’Neil converted the property into five condominium units, the 414 Beacon Street Condominium.